 For example, at the start of the work day, you might expect 100 users to request streaming connections at 9:00 AM.
-You can configure a scheduled-based scaling policy to set the minimum fleet size to 100 at

-8:40 AM.
-This allows the fleet insteading two beiese at the day and allows 100 users to connect at the same time.
+You can configure a scheduled-based scaling policy to set the minimum fleet size to 100 at 8:40 AM.
+This allows the fleet instances to be created and become available at the start of the work day, and allows 100 users to connect at the same time.
 You can then set another scheduled policy to scale in the fleet to a minimum of ten at 5:00 PM.
 This enables you to save cost, as the demand for sessions after hours is less than during the work day.